 115.71 (c): IIU.110.001, page 7 states that when the possibility for recovery of physical evidence from the victim exists or otherwise is medically appropriate, the investigator will coordinate with appropriate Department facility staff to arrange for the victim to undergo a forensic medical examination that is performed by a SAFE, SANE or a licensed health care professional who has been trained to perform medical forensic examinations of sexual abuse victims.
 Page 7 further states that if possible, the investigator will preserve the scene of the incident and items that maybe used as evidence and collect and preserve evidence to effectively support an administrative and, if appropriate, criminal proceedings.
-A review of the seven investigations confirmed that all included statements and/or interviews of the alleged victim, perpetrator and witnesses, when applicable.
-None involved video review, however four involved the review of other evidence, including logs and medical reports.
+A review of the one closed investigation confirmed that it included statements and/or interviews of the alleged victim, perpetrator and witnesses, when applicable.
+Video was unavailable for review, however other evidence, including medical reports were reviewed.
 The interview with the investigator indicated his first steps in the investigation would be to contact and interview the victim.
 He stated they would also ensure the physical evidence from the SAFE kit was collected.
-The investigator further stated after he spoke to the victim he would talk to witnesses, collect any evidence, talk to and Mirandize the suspect, collect any video evidence, audio recordings and any other evidence.
+The investigator further stated after he spoke to the victim he would talk to witnesses, collect any evidence, talk to and Mirandize the suspect, collect any video evidence and audio recordings and any other evidence.
 He further stated that if there is enough evidence to prove that something happened they would obtain charges, get a search warrant and/or contact the State Attorney.
 He indicated he would then write his report.
 The investigator confirmed he would be responsible for collecting evidence including; SAFE kits, written and oral statements, bed linens, clothing, weapons, photos and any other evidence pertinent to the investigation.